Oklahoma airport shooting suspect was ex-Southwest worker: police

-A man accused of fatally shooting a Southwest Airlines worker before turning the gun on himself might have been retaliating after he resigned from the carrier last year, police said on Wednesday.
+(Reuters) - A man accused of fatally shooting a Southwest Airlines worker before killing himself with a gun might have been retaliating after resigning from the carrier last year, police said on Wednesday.

 Lloyd Buie, 45, is accused of killing Michael Winchester, 52, while the victim walked from work to his vehicle in a parking lot at Oklahoma City's Will Rogers World Airport on Tuesday afternoon, police said.